grumpyjames/birding-almanac/features/a-200-bird-year/part-43-skye.md

 We spend a couple of minutes more taking in the view before agreeing that it might be starting to get a bit dark for this.
-A hasty descent is made, two covert wees are achieved and we're back on the road home.
+A hasty descent is made and, before long, we're back on the road home.
 As we leave Portree, the heavens open, and a journey back to Broadford that usually takes an hour or so takes closer to two!

 #### Rainy days